fabric8io/fabric8/docs/faqGeneral.md

     * [Java libraries](javaLibraries.html) for working with [kubernetes](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-api) and [docker](https://github.com/fabric8io/fabric8/tree/master/components/docker-api) along with [kubernetes and jolokia](https://github.com/fabric8io/fabric8/tree/master/components/kubernetes-jolokia) so its easier to develop Java based tools and services which work well with Kubernetes
     * [Testing with Arquillian](testing.html) helps you perform integration tests of your [apps](apps.html)
     * making JBoss Middleware reusable appliances with lots of tooling so they are easy to consume in a universal console and platform
-    * to support non-Linux platforms which do not yet have native Go Lang or Docker support there's also [Jube](jube.html) which is a pure Java implementation of Kubernetes and emulator of Docker for running Java middleware on any operating system that supports Java 7.

 #### What maven plugin goals are available?